The Strangest Tradition in Every U.S. State

 Idaho: Potato Drop

 Idaho has pretty much become synonymous with potatoes.
 It makes sense then (sort of) that instead of a yearly ball drop on New Year’s Eve, people in Boise, Idaho watch as a giant potato descends at the countdown to midnight.
-Other ways to celebrate our nation’s favorite foods is to check out these 15 American food festivals.

 Illinois: Turtle racing